How do I . . .

 *Principles or introductory accounting courses cannot be considered in determining whether a person has obtained the 48 minimum number of semester hours required for an accounting concentration or equivalent.

-- Minimum of 24 semester hours of accounting courses, to include: courses in auditing, financial accounting, management accounting, and taxation; and
+- Minimum of 24 semester hours of accounting courses, to include: courses in auditing, financial accounting, management accounting, and taxation

-The Virginia Board of Accountancy (VBOA) recognizes institutions accredited by one of the following accrediting agencies (or their successors):
+The VBOA recognizes institutions accredited by one of the following accrediting agencies (or their successors):

 - Any institution accredited by an accrediting organization recognized by the Council on Higher Education Accreditation (CHEA) or its successor.